 Students are not permitted to use their iPads outside the classroom unless supervised by a teacher.
-They are also expected to use their devices for academic purposes only and according to the teachers' guidelines.
+They are also expected to bring their devices fully charged every morning and use them for academic purposes only and according to the teachers' guidelines.